 John Bradford was an exceedingly devout and compassionate Christian and the phrase is the kind of thing that he might well have said but, regrettably, there's no evidence at all that he actually did.

-The expression is likely to be a 20th century coinage, as the lack of earlier printed examples makes an earlier coinage unlikely.
+The expression is likely to be a much more recent coinage - the lack of earlier printed examples makes an earlier coinage unlikely.
 The phrase was certainly well-known by the mid 20th century, when Winston Churchill is reported as paraphrasing it, at the expense of the pompous Sir Stafford Cripps, as "There but for the grace of God, goes God".
 In fact, although it is clear that Churchill disliked Cripps, the attribution is itself unverified.
 Whether or not Churchill said it isn't that important for dating purposes.
 The quotation was certainly current in Cripps' lifetime (he died in 1952) and if Churchill didn't say it, then another contemporary did.

-If Bradford wasn't the source, then who was?
+Bradford almost certainly wasn't the source; but who was?
 Well, we don't know.